ceejbot/mcm-meta-helper/docs/nexus_docs.md

 You can control the verbosity of the reporting output by using `--verbose` or `-v` to make it chattier, and `--quiet` to make it quieter.

-## Things the tool does not do
+## Things the tool does not do (yet)

 It does not look for translation tags appearing in Papyrus source or in any other code.
 It only rummages through the json files looking for tags.
+If you look up translations in code for on-screen messages, those translations might be reported as unused.

 ## Full help output